the-anna-project/annad/doc/concept/anna.md

 ### modification
 To reach the AI level of intelligence a lot of modifications in the code base need to happen.
-In the first place this modifications need to be done by humans.
+In the first place this modifications need to be done by humans within ones lifestime.
 It is very very unlikely that all modifications necessary to reach the AI level can be done by humans.
 The necessary work is way to complex and time consuming.
 Only the coordination of humans might be an issue here.
 Thus the overall goal to make AI happen is to make Anna be able to modify herself.
-In case this is done, it is then only a matter of a very small time span until the intelligence explosion happens.
+In case this is done, it is then only a matter of a rather small time span until the intelligence explosion happens.

 ### overview
 This is the ten thousand feet view of Anna.
 To understand how she looks like